nespinoza/lcogtDD/README.md

 To use the code is simple:

-1. Fill in your LCOGT archive `username`, `password`, data folder and the name of the proposals (separated by commas if there are more than one) for which you want to check data on the `userdata.dat` file.
-The `datafolder` variable which you have to fill is the data folder under which you want to download the LCOGT data.
-If you already have LCOGT data, this folder should contain another folder called `raw` and, inside, the frames ordered in sub-folders with the dates of these frames as names.
+1. Fill in your LCOGT archive username, password, data folder and the name of the proposals (separated by commas if there are more than one) for which you want to check data on the `userdata.dat` file (the `datafolder` variable which you have to fill is the data folder under which you want to download the LCOGT data.
+If you already have LCOGT data, this folder should contain a folder called `raw` and, inside, the frames ordered in sub-folders with the dates of these frames as names.
-   For example, if `datafolder = 'myfolder'`, then the data for `20160404` is expected to be under `myfolder/raw/20160404/`.
+   For example, if `datafolder = myfolder`, then the data for `20160416` is expected to be under `myfolder/raw/20160416/`).

-2. Select the dates between which you want to check data and fill them in the `download_data.py`.
+2. Select the dates between which you want to check data and fill them in the `download_data.py` code.
 The only required input here is the starting date; if the ending date is `None`, then the current date will be used and data will be downloaded from the starting date to today for the given proposal.